JuBiotech/calibr8/docs/source/03_features.rst

 After fitting, error models can be saved to JSON files with :code:`errormodel.save("my_errormodel.json")`.
 This facilitates their re-use across different notebooks and analysis sessions.

-To load and error model, you'll need to reference the ``class`` definition of the model:
+To load an error model, you'll need to reference the ``class`` definition of the model:

 .. code-block:: python